 We have historically incurred interest expense and financing costs in connection with the vessel-specific debt of our subsidiaries.
-As of December 31, 2008, 2007 and 2006, we had \$214.7 million, \$75.0 million and \$114.6 million of indebtedness outstanding under our revolving credit facility, respectively.
-We incur interest expense and financing costs relating to our outstanding debt and our available credit facility and have also incurred interest expense relating to our financing lease, which expired in December 2008.
-We expect to incur additional debt to finance future acquisitions.
-However, we intend to limit the amount of these expenses and costs by repaying our outstanding indebtedness in excess of approximately \$150.0 million from time to time with the net proceeds of future equity issuances.
-As of December 31, 2008, 2007 and 2006, we had \$24.1 million of indebtedness outstanding under our facility with Fortis bank.
-Interest and finance costs incurred in connection with this loan facility are capitalized in vessel cost.
+As of December 31, 2009, 2008 and 2007, we had \$218.2 million, \$214.7 million and \$75.0 million of indebtedness outstanding under our revolving credit facility, respectively.
+We incur interest expense and financing costs relating to our outstanding debt and our available credit facility.
+As of December 31, 2009, 2008 and 2007, we had \$24.1 million of indebtedness outstanding under our facility with Fortis bank.
+Interest and finance costs incurred in connection with this loan facility were capitalized in vessel cost.
+As of December 31, 2009, we also had \$40.0 million outstanding under our facility with Bremer Landesbank, which was used to finance part of the acquisition cost of the Houston.